zachleigh/yarak/README.md

     ]);
 });
 ```
-If `console` is not set, Yarak will attempt to create a namespace based on available file path information.
+If `console` is not set in the `namespace` array, Yarak will attempt to create a namespace based on available file path information.
 If the generated namespace is incorrect, set `namespaces:console` as shown above.
 Also, do not forget to register your console namespaces with the Phalcon loader.

 Once `consoleDir` is registered, use the `make:command` command to generate a custom command stub.
 ```